Conceiva/MezzmoKodiPlugin/README.txt

 v2.0.0.0

 -  Initial Kodi 19 supported release based upon 1.0.7.7 code.
-THis version is only for Kodi 19 and will not load on Kodi 18.
+This version is only for Kodi 19 and will not load on Kodi 18.

 v1.0.7.7